I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Photographers/Camera crewsclick to expand

-Photographers or camera crew members accompanying approved media onsite at the 20th Congress of EHA are eligible for media registration but will not have access to embargoed information.
+Photographers or camera crew members accompanying approved media at the 22nd Congress of EHA are eligible for media registration but will not have access to embargoed information.
 Photographers or camera crew members must submit a letter of assignment on official letterhead and a copy of their press credentials.

 Information regarding media registrants is proprietary.
 EHA does not give, rent, or sell current, past or onsite (media) registration lists.click to expand